arngarden/locker_room/README.md

     locker.status('my_lock')
     >> {u'owner': u'gustav', u'timestamp': datetime.datetime(2014, 4, 17, 14, 6, 8, 291000),
         u'_id': u'my_lock',  u'locked': True}

+The optional expire-parameter can be used to set a limit (in seconds) for how long a lock can be held before the lock holder is assumed to be dead and the lock can then be stolen by the next requester.
+By calling the touch-method a long-lived process can delay the expiration.

 Setup and requirements
 ----------------------